 A significant improvement in diagnostic accuracy is not around the corner.
 Improvement will take years of dedicated efforts.
 And of course, not all doctors and hospitals will adopt the recommendations with the same enthusiasm or time table.

 Partner with your doctor in the diagnosis process.
 Be an engaged, active member of your medical team.

 - Communicate clearly with your medical team.
 Be sure they understand your “story”.

 - Don’t let the doctor cut you short.
 Because your story is a key to a proper diagnosis, make sure your doctor hears everything.
-If your doctor interrupts you, continue with your story when he/she is done speaking.
+If your doctor interrupts you, continue with your story when he/she finishes speaking.
 Be persistent.
 To learn more on this important topic, read my blog post: Doctors Interrupting Patients Can Impact Our Health

 - When asked yes/no questions, feel free to elaborate if you feel it would be helpful.

 - Do not grow tired of telling your story, no matter how many times you must repeat yourself.
 Leaving out important details can make it harder for a doctor to get a correct diagnosis.

 - If the diagnosis doesn’t make sense to you, tell your doctor, even if you’ve already left the office.
 Call or email with your concerns.